dustinpfister/blog_posts/_posts/discovery-getting-started.md

 layout: post
 categories: discovery
 id: 24
-updated: 2017-09-30 18:46:06
+updated: 2022-09-24 08:43:57
-version: 1.3
+version: 1.4
 ---

-This is my twenty fifth blog post for my [personal github pages site](https://dustinpfister.github.io/), and as such I wanted to do something special.
-So I thought I would write a post that will be the first of what will be a series of posts on discovery.
-Discovery seems to be a good word to label a certain something that is not really about javaScript, or any language for that matter, but a certain other subject that is important when it comes to being a developer of any kind.
+Learning how to code is hard, or at least that seems to be the idea that a lot of people have set in there head.
+For me I would say that picking up a programming language is the easy part.
+The real hard part is to get proficient at certain things that lay outside of that of programming that apply not just to a certain programming language, but the creative process in general.
+So I thought I would write a post that will be the first of what will be a [series of posts on discovery](/categories/discovery/).
+Discovery seems to be a good word to label a certain something that is not really about javaScript, or any language for that matter, but a certain other subject that is important when it comes to being a developer, or creative type of person of any kind actually.

+Another way to put this would be to ask myself [if being creative is a construction or discovery kind of process](https://clearthinking.co/is-creativity-a-discovery-process-or-a-construction-process/).
+That is when I make some kind of creative work, such as a javaScript module, am I constructing code from the ground up, or is it something that was all ready there and I just discovered it.
+This differs from something like using a library or framework, I am not talking about using other peoples code.
+I am talking about the code that I myself write, in other words my own vanilla javaScript code.
+Some may say that I am constructing my own personal code from the ground up, but that is not how I see it, I always feel as though I am just discovering a proof of concept that was all ready up and running in my mind.

 <!-- more -->